GetLevvel/katacoda-scenarios/rhoar-spring-boot/spring-sso/06-deploy-to-openshift.md

 ``oc rollout status dc/rhoar-training-sso``{{execute}}

-You should see output in the console similar to `replication controller "rhoar-training" successfully rolled out`.
+You should see output in the console similar to `replication controller "rhoar-training-sso" successfully rolled out`.
 Then you can either go to the OpenShift web console and click on the route or click [here](http://rhoar-training-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/fruits).
 You should see the same page as before only this time it's coming from the application hosted on OpenShift!

+Click on the `Secured Resource` link and you should be directed to keycloak for login.
+Enter `user1` as the username and `password` as the password and you should be directed to the secured view of the application.
+Clicking the `logout` link will bring you back to the unsecured view of the application.

 ## Congratulations